yqchenee/mid-proj/README.md

 ### How to start?

 1. Clone the repository
+2. Change to your mongodb account in server.js
-2. Use `npm install` to install packages for backend, `npm audit fix` if needed.
+3. Use `npm install` to install packages for backend, `npm audit fix` if needed.
-3. Then `cd client` and use `npm install` to install packages for front end
+4. Then `cd client` and use `npm install` to install packages for front end
-4. After installing, `cd ..` to go back to the root directory and use `npm start` to start the application.
+5. After installing, `cd ..` to go back to the root directory and use `npm start` to start the application.
-5. The website should now running on `localhost:3000`
+6. The website should now running on `localhost:3000`

 ### Development
 * Client-side programs in React.js